gvanem/wsock-trace/README.md

  Works best for MSVC since the stack-walking code requires the program's **PDB** symbol-file to be present.
 And unfortunately MinGW/CygWin doesn't produce PDB-symbols (GNU-debugger instead relies on the archaic **BFD** library).
-This project was previosly hosted at [GoogleCode] (https://code.google.com/p/wsock-trace/) which will soon be gone.
 Example output from `c:\> ahost msdn.com` (ahost is part of the DNS library [C-ares](http://c-ares.haxx.se/)):

 [![screenshot](screenshot_ahost-msdn-com-win10.png?raw=true)](screenshot_ahost-msdn-com-win10.png?raw=true)

+*Note*: As an added bonus, Geo-IP information is also added.
+Thanks to the Tor-project for a simplified version of the MaxMind GeiIP-databases.

 ### Installation (MSVC):